 Tanner Dean's Scholars are a distinguished group of students selected to be admitted to the College of Arts & Sciences during the college's undergraduate admissions process each year.
 They demonstrate an enthusiasm for the life of the mind and possess outstanding high school records.

 Some changes were made to Tanner Dean Scholar program in 2020, and this is outlined below.

 Tanner Dean’s Scholars admitted in and after Fall 2020 who are eligible for financial aid will receive a one-time award of up to $5,000 to replace financial aid loans or grants in their first year of study.
 Tanner Dean’s Scholars who are not eligible for financial aid will be offered research funding of up to $1,500 to be used at any time during their enrollment in the College of Arts & Sciences.

-Tanner Dean’s Scholars admitted in Fall 2019 or earlier remain eligible to request for a summer research grant of up to $5,000.
-Applications must be submitted to Richard Keller, Deputy Director of Advising, in the Advising and Admissions Office.
-Schedule an appointment with him, in advance of submitting your request.
+Tanner Dean’s Scholars admitted prior to Fall 2020 or earlier remain eligible to apply for a summer research grant of up to $5,000.
+Applications must be submitted to Richard Keller, Deputy Director of Advising, in the Advising and Admissions Office in Klarman Hall, KG 17.
+Schedule an appointment with him, in advance of submitting your application.
 After meeting with Richard Keller, please complete the following forms:

 College Scholar Program

 The College Scholar Program represents the pinnacle of the liberal arts experience at Cornell.
 The program is focused on a small group of stellar students whose interests transcend disciplinary boundaries.
 These students have demonstrated exceptional promise and maturity to plan and carry out a well-designed individualized program of study and research.